MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-translate-numbers.md

 To create, modify, view, and delete number manipulation rules, use the [New-CsTeamsTranslationRule](/powershell/module/skype/new-csteamstranslationrule), [Set-CsTeamsTranslationRule](/powershell/module/skype/set-csteamstranslationrule), [Get-CsTeamsTranslationRule](/powershell/module/skype/get-csteamstranslationrule), and [Remove-CsTeamsTranslationRule](/powershell/module/skype/remove-csteamstranslationrule) cmdlets.

-To assign, configure, and list number manipulation rules on SBCs, use the [New-CSOnlinePSTNGateway](/powershell/module/skype/new-csonlinepstngateway) and [Set-CSOnlinePSTNGateway](/powershell/module/skype/set-csonlinepstngateway) cmdlets together with the InboundTeamsNumberTranslationRules, InboundPSTNNumberTranslationRules, OutboundTeamsNumberTranslationRules, OutboundPSTNNumberTranslationRules, parameters.
+To assign, configure, and list number manipulation rules on SBCs, use the [New-CSOnlinePSTNGateway](/powershell/module/skype/new-csonlinepstngateway) and [Set-CSOnlinePSTNGateway](/powershell/module/skype/set-csonlinepstngateway) cmdlets together with the InboundTeamsNumberTranslationRules, InboundPSTNNumberTranslationRules, OutboundTeamsNumberTranslationRules, and OutboundPSTNNumberTranslationRules parameters.

 > [!NOTE]
 > The maximum total number of translation rules is 400, maximum translation parameter name length is 100 symbols, maximum translation parameter pattern length is 1024 symbols, and maximum translation parameter translation length is 256 symbols.